Lip Blush Tatoo

 After Care, Cleaning Immediately right after treatment to day 2

 With your lip blush complete we want to prevent a build-up of lymph fluid on your lips.
 Lymph build up on the lips looks like little yellow / white bubbles which can also be mistaken for small cold sores.
-To prevent this from happening use a wipe whenever you feel your lips need cleansing and then dab dry (probably 4-5 times a day).
-Then apply cream ( provided) throughout the day as often as needed.
-Apply a thin layer of Cream, less is more.
+To prevent this from happening clean lips whenever you feel your lips need cleansing and then dab dry (probably 4-5 times a day).
+Then not apply any cream for the first 2 days.
+From day 3, You can continue cleaning like day 1 and day 2.
+Then apply a thin layer of Cream on, less is more.
 A little bit goes a long way.

 After the film has lifted